We are working our way through details associated with this evolving situation as quickly as we can. Please check back frequently for new information.

 How will I get the mail that comes to my campus address?

-Your mail will be forwarded to your permanent address beginning March 25.
+Your mail began to be forwarded to your permanent address beginning March 25.
 If you would like to change your permanent address, contact the registrar's office at firstname.lastname@example.org.

 I left my bike outside.
 What's going to happen to it?